Sonja Smits

 Sonja Smits (born September 8, 1958) is a Canadian actress.
 She was nominated for two Genie Awards: for Videodrome (1983) and That's My Baby!
 (1984).
-On television, she starred in Street Legal (1987-1992) and Traders (1996-2000).
+On television, she starred in Street Legal and Traders.

-Life and career
+Early life and education

-Smits was born in Ottawa Valley, Ontario, Canada.
+Smits was born in the Ottawa Valley, Ontario, Canada.
 She went to Bell High School in Bells Corners, she also attended Woodroffe High School and South Carleton High School in Richmond, a village outside Ottawa.
 She studied acting at Ryerson Polytechnic Institute until she was invited to join the Centre Stage theatre company in London, Ontario.

-Smits has played roles in many television series, including Falcon Crest, Airwolf, Odyssey 5, The Outer Limits, Street Legal, Traders, The Best Laid Plans and The Eleventh Hour.
-Smits also played Bianca O'Blivion in the David Cronenberg horror movie Videodrome (1983) and was lead actress in 2021 drama film Drifting Snow.